ankit95742/SOLID-technical_paper/README.md

 }
 ```

-In the Squre class we are violating the LSP. because we are change the width = heigth and height = width.
-It is the violation of LSP.
+In the Square class, we are violating the LSP. because we are changing the width = height and height = width.
+It is a violation of LSP.

-Solution : Make a abstract class for shape and In this class provied the area() method as abstarct.
-After that implement other two class Rectange and Squre.
+Solution: Make an abstract class for shape and In this class provided the area() method as abstract.
+After that implement the other two classes Rectangle and Square.

 ```
 public abstract class Shape{